Water Framework Directive (WFD) measures in Drenthe

 Sterrebos fish passage

-The fish passageat the weirin the Peizerdiep near Sterrebos no longer met the requirements.
+The fish passage of the weir in the Peizerdiep near Sterrebos no longer met the requirements.
 The Noorderzijlvest Water Authority decided to build a new fish ladder around the existing one, a so-called bypass.
-The total water level difference that needs to be bridged is approximately 1 meter.
-The existing fish ladder consisted of 20-centimeter steps.
+The total water level difference that needs to be bridged is approximately 1 metre.
+The existing fish ladder consisted of 20-centimetre steps.
 This is suitable for large fish, but for small fish the current is too fast and the steps are too high.
-The new fish ladder will have 7-centimeter steps, which will also give small fish a chance to pass the weir.
+The new fish ladder will have 7-centimetre steps, which will also give small fish a chance weir pass the weir.

 Nature-friendly banks

-Water plants can grow on the gently sloping banksthat we construct.
+Water plants can grow on the gently sloping banks that we construct.
 These plants extract nutrients from the water, making it clearer.
 The bank plants also provide protection for fish and aquatic insects.
 They can hide among the plants on the shallow banks to mate or raise their young.
-These macrofaunaare part of natural water and contribute to water quality.
+This macrofauna is part of natural water and contribute to water quality.
 It also reduces the negative effects of nitrate runoff from adjacent agricultural land.

-In Drenthe, the Noorderzijlvest Water Authority is constructing a total of 3 kilometers ofnature-friendly banks.
-Of this, 1.5 kilometers has already been completed.
+In Drenthe, the Noorderzijlvest Water Authority is constructing a total of 3 kilometres ofnature-friendly banks.
+A total of 1.5 kilometres have been completed already.
 We purchase the land we need for the banks or construct the banks in collaboration with the landowner.
 We show them how to construct a nature-friendly bank according to our guidelines, and they receive compensation.

 • European Agricultural Fund for Rural Development